Common treeshrew: Reproduction

 Both sexes of common treeshrews are sexually mature at the age of about three months.
 In captivity, females give birth for the first time at the age of about 4.5 mo, usually in February.
 A postpartum oestrus results in more births in April.
 Their oestrus cycle is eight to 39 days, and the gestation period lasts 40 to 52 days, after which a litter of one to three individuals is born.
 The newborn offspring weigh about 10 to 12 grams.
 Females suckle their young every other day, and neglect their young as long as possible.
 They would not even be able to identify their own young if they did not mark them with the scent produced from glands in their sternum and abdomen.
 Juveniles leave the nest between 25 and 35 days of age.
 Longevity of a captive common treeshrew has been recorded as 12 yr and 5 mo.

 From October to December, common treeshrews are reproductively inactive.
 The mating season starts at the onset of the monsoon season in December and lasts until February.
-Oestrus and preoestrus behavior is characterized by adult males pursuing adult females.
+Oestrus and proestrus behavior is characterized by adult males pursuing adult females.
 Males emit chattering, and appear to be extremely excited.
 They also chase each other and fight.
 Females do not actively choose a partner among the male participants of chases.
 The dominant male gains access to females.

 In tropical rainforest habitats in West Malaysia, population density varies from two to five animals per hectare.
 Their annual breeding coincides with the abundance of invertebrates after the dry season.
 Their main reproductive period is between February and June, and their litter size is invariably two.
 Some females breed more than once a season, and the age at first pregnancy is seven months.
 The main period of emigration or mortality of young is during the breeding period or monsoon.